How to get ramp-up ready

-With preparation needed to meet growing demand for aircraft parts and raw materials, businesses at all levels of the supply chain must ensure they are operating as efficiently as possible, so they can bring on the capacity needed, while taking steps to mitigate risks.
+With more work needed to meet growing demand for aircraft parts and raw materials, businesses at all levels of the supply chain must ensure they are operating as efficiently as possible, so they can bring on the capacity needed, while taking steps to mitigate risks.

 Data is key to developing a robust understanding of the risks and opportunities that exist in a buoyant market.
 As well as analysing shifting customer data, businesses should draw on diverse open source and cross supply chain data to gain an accurate view of where demand is coming from, when and how much.
 When overlaid with qualitative data gleaned from in-person site visits, this combined supply chain and market overview allows businesses to identify pressure points and areas of opportunity that might otherwise fall under the radar.